CIT 101/L. CIT Fundamentals and Lab (2/1)

 COMP 108.
 Orientation to Computer Science (3)

-Prerequisite: Passing score on or exemption from the ELM or credit in MATH 093 or MATH 196QR or MATH 196S or equivalent.
+Prerequisite: Multiple Measures Placement in GE-level Mathematics, or credit in MATH 093 or MATH 196QR or MATH 196S or equivalent.
 Not a required course in the major.
 Recommended for incoming Computer Science majors with limited computing experience as well as those considering a major in Computer Science.
 Introduction to the Computer Science major and profession.
-Main focus on developing problem solving, …
+Main …

 COMP 110/L. Introduction to Algorithms and Programming and Lab (3/1)

-Prerequisite: Grade of “C” or better in MATH 102, MATH 103, MATH 104, MATH 105, MATH 150A or MATH 255A, or a passing score on the Mathematics Placement Test (MPT) that satisfies prerequisites for MATH 150A or 255A.
+Prerequisite: Grade of “C-” or better in MATH 102, MATH 103, MATH 104, MATH 105, MATH 150A or MATH 255A.
 Corequisite: COMP 110L.
 Introduction to algorithms, their representation, design, structuring, analysis and optimization.
 Implementation of algorithms as structured programs in a high level language.
 Lab: 3 hours per week.

-Prerequisites: Grade of “C” or better in COMP 110/L; Grade of “C” or better in MATH 103, MATH 104, MATH 105, MATH 150A or MATH 255A, or a passing score on the Mathematics Placement Test (MPT) that satisfies prerequisites for MATH 150A or 255A; Lower Division writing requirement.
+Prerequisites: Grade of “C-” or better in COMP 110/L or COMP 111B/L; Grade of “C-” or better in MATH 103, MATH 104, MATH 105, MATH 150A or MATH 255A; Lower division writing requirement.
 Corequisite: COMP 122L.
 Introduction to computer architecture, assembly language programming, system software and computer applications.
 Number systems and data representation.
 Internal organization of …

 COMP 182/L. Data Structures and Program Design and Lab (3/1)

-Prerequisites: Grade of “C” or better in COMP 110/L; Grade of “C” or better in MATH 103, MATH 104, MATH 105, MATH 150A or MATH 255A, or a passing score on the Mathematics Placement Test (MPT) that satisfies prerequisites for MATH 150A or 255A; Lower Division writing requirement.
+Prerequisites: Grade of “C-” or better in COMP 110/L or COMP 111B/L; MATH 103, MATH 104, MATH 105, MATH 150A or MATH 255A; Lower division writing requirement.
 Corequisite: COMP 182L.
 Introduction to data structures and the algorithms that use them.
 Review of composite data types, such as arrays, records, strings and sets.
 Role of the …

 COMP 196A-Z. Experimental Topics Courses in Computer Science (1-4)